Abbytx/CrossKT_v02/README.md

 # Quick start (Train and Test)
 We provide the code for our model here (Model.py), and training and testing code（main.py).
 The specific model settings can be found in the article's documentation.
 We have provided a sample of preprocessed fMRI participant data in the Data folder (randomly generated using Python).
 Please replace it with real data for the actual experiment.
-Before training the model, please configure the dependencies in the `requirement.txt`.
+Before training the model, please configure the dependencies in the `requirements.txt`.
 You can run `main.py` to quickly train and test the program.